CyberAgent/typebook/README.md

 ## Requirements
-* MySQL or MariaDB (Tested Version: MySQL 5.7 and MariaDB 10)
+* MySQL or MariaDB (Tested versions: MySQL 5.7 and MariaDB 10)